OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-Apache-0.1/README.md

 ### Typical prompts

 Claire-7B-Apache-0.1 was trained on diarized French conversations.
-Please note that as a result, the model is prone to generate dialogues with disfluencies and other constructions common to spoken language.

 During training, the dialogues were normalized in several formats.
 The possible formats for expected prompts are as follows:

 A monologue can be specified as a single line prompt (though keep in mind that Claire might still return a dialogue because of its training):
 ```python